 see what Ben did….

 Ben has a great group of friends.
-There’s always someone to do something with, whether it’s a game of basketball, going out on the town, watching videos at someone’s house or going to gatherings and parties together.
+There’s always someone to do something with, whether it’s a game of basketball, hanging out at someone’s house or going to gatherings together.

 There is a strong feeling of loyalty within the group.
 Parents are kept as uninformed as possible.
 If someone stuffs up, the others look out for him.
 Ben really enjoys that feeling of unconditional acceptance and he feels much freer with his friends than he does at home.

-Last week Robbo’s parents had gone away for the weekend and Robbo had got some drinks and dope.
+Last week Rob’s parents had gone away for the weekend and Rob had got some drinks and dope.
 Ben’s parents were allowing him the odd drink at home but weren’t happy about him drinking at parties before he was 18.
 Obviously drugs were totally off the menu!
-Ben can’t remember much about the party except that he was sitting on the trampoline, stoned and blind drunk, before he threw up.
+Ben can’t remember much about the party except that he was sitting on the trampoline, hammered, before he threw up.

 Ben had a problem… He needed a plan!